2D Dispersive Transport in a Uniform Flow Field (diagonal)#

 This two-dimensional transport problem — with a constant rate mass loading point source in a steady-state flow field — tests the Amanzi flow process kernel as well as advection and dispersion features of the transport process kernel.
-It is a slight modification of the previous test amanzi_dispersion_aligned_point_2d: the direction of the velocity field is rotated by \(45^\circ\) counter-clockwise with respect to the mesh.
+It is a slight modification of the previous test (2D Dispersive Transport in a Uniform Flow Field (aligned)): the direction of the velocity field is rotated by \(45^\circ\) counter-clockwise with respect to the mesh.
 Thus, the test simulates non-grid-aligned advective and dispersive transport.
 Capabilities tested include:

 • single-phase, one-dimensional flow